 The Alzheimer’s Society have created a dementia guide that you can download by visiting Alzheimer's Society website.

 The Alzheimer’s Society also has a Carer Information and Support Programme (CrISP) this gives an opportunity for carers to talk in a friendly and confidential environment about their experiences and the impact that caring can have.
 It also gives information on local services, more information on caring for someone with dementia, and advice on legal and financial issues and planning for the future.

-The CrISP sessions are held at community venues throughout the Borough of Rochdale area including central Rochdale, Middleton, Heywood and Pennines (including Littleborough & Milnrow).
+The CrISP sessions are held at community venues throughout the Borough of Rochdale area including central Rochdale, Middleton, Heywood and Pennines (including Littleborough and Milnrow).

-If you would like to find out more about CrISP and book a place on a future programme or you would like to discuss options for getting to them, please phone the Dementia Support Worker / CrISP coordinator on 07809 349671 or 01706 341 803.
+If you would like to find out more about CrISP and book a place on a future programme or you would like to discuss options for getting to them, contact Dementia Support Worker/CrISP coordinator Alison Roberts contact details below.

 The Memory Wellbeing Cafés are social meeting places for people living with dementia, their carers, family and friends.
 They give people affected by dementia an opportunity to get together to share experiences, learn from each other and enjoy a social activity.
 They're also a great place to get information about local services and the support that's available for people living with dementia, their carers and family members.

 The cafés aim to be a friendly and informal environment where you can have as little or as much involvement as you like.